MarketingPip/OnThisDay.js-German/README.md

    </p>

-OnThisDay.js is a JavaScript library for fetching events on specific dates from Wikipedia.
-It allows you to retrieve historical events, births, and deaths that occurred on the current or a particular date.
+OnThisDay.js is a zero-dependency JavaScript library for fetching historical events, births, deaths, and holidays from the [Wikimedia REST API](https://api.wikimedia.org/wiki/Feed_API/On_this_day).
+It works in Node.js and modern browsers.

 ## Example and usage